Breaking News | Arms Purchase Probe: Reps Sack Committee, 11 Others

 The rest are Ad–hoc Committee to Investigate the Non-inclusion of Waste Management and Disposal in the NLNG Train-7 Project, Ad–hoc Committee to Investigate the Financial Budgetary Provisions, Approvals and Multilateral Donations on Skills and Acquisition and Related Programmes of the Federal Government and its Agencies.
 Ad–hoc Committee on Power Sector Reforms.

-Also read: 2023: Many APC Reps ‘ve indicated interest to join PDP — Elumelu, Minority Leader Some of the ad-hoc committees were set up in 2019 and 2020 and were supposed to turn in their report within four or a maximum of eight weeks.
+READ ALSO: Delta community raises alarm over plans to impose King Some of the adhoc committees were set up in 2019 and 2020 and were supposed to turn in their report within four or maximum of eight weeks.

 Chairman of the House Committee on Rules and Business, Rep. Hassan Fulata said the Ad–hoc Committees were constituted to carry out various assignments and were given a stipulated time frame within which to present their Reports.